 Understanding Hydrangeas

 Hydrangeas are versatile and visually appealing shrubs known for their stunning blooms.
-They come in various species, including the popular hydrangea macrophylla (bigleaf hydrangea), Hydrangea paniculata (panicle hydrangea), and many more.
+They come in various species, including the popular hydrangea-types/unlock-the-secrets-of-hydrangea-macrophylla-the-ultimate-guide-to-care-and-varieties/">hydrangea macrophylla (bigleaf hydrangea), Hydrangea paniculata (panicle hydrangea), and many more.
 These plants can display a wide range of colors, predominantly blue, pink, and white, depending on the soil’s pH level and the specific variety.

 To assess the maintenance level of hydrangeas, it’s crucial to understand their growing requirements: